What is Azure Internet of Things (IoT)?

 IoT devices have different characteristics when compared to other clients such as browsers and mobile apps.
 The device SDKs help you address the challenges of connecting devices securely and reliably to your back-end service.
 Specifically, IoT devices:

-- Are often embedded systems with no human operator (unlike a phone).
+- Are often embedded systems with no human operator.

 - Can be deployed in remote locations, where physical access is expensive.